Jonjoe/mentoring-react-qualification/stage-3/README.md

 When creating UI it's important to know what constitutes a component and what does not.
 Where does a components single responsibility begin and end?
 How do we create components that make logical sense and follow a pattern we can move forward with intuitively?
 Atomic design patterns and SOLID engineering principles help with this significantly.

-## Outcomes

-- Understand the difference between Atoms, Molecules and Organisms
-- Understand the SOLID principles and how they relate to react

 ## Instructions

 - Read the blog posts and develop an understanding of these concepts